 dogyard is an online literary journal that prioritizes you and your wild side.
 Inspired by those ruff writers that came before us, we want accessible, quick reads that everyone can sink their canines into.
 The dogyard is grass-roots, full of love, and just looking to meet you wherever you are.
 In this anti-intellectual age, these dogs are ready to bite back.
 Over in this yard, we're all friends—all dogs in a pound just waiting for you to either adopt or read us. dogyard wants to be a home for you and your work!

-This dogyard is a scrappy, spirited lit magazine dedicated to sniffing out bold and original work—pieces that dig deep, chase truth, and aren’t afraid to roll around in the mess of being human.
+This dogyard is scrappy and spirited, dedicated to sniffing out bold and original work—pieces that dig deep, chase truth, and aren’t afraid to roll around in the mess of being human.
 If it’s got bite—we’re listening.
 Want to find a new literary love?
 You're barking up the right tree, then.

 Welcome to the dogyard.